sweattep/modern_quotes/README.md

 >At the end of the day, you fall back on your habits.
 How consistent are you going to be?

+>Down here in the real world we do not call something wrong unless it causes a problem.
 >The bulk of this money went to Steam/Xbox/Playstation/Nintendo storefronts